-1. Describe the strategies the State will implement, including industry or sector partnerships related to in-demand industry sectors and occupations and career pathways, as required by WIOA section 101(d)(3)(B), (D).
+- 1. Describe the strategies the State will implement, including industry or sector partnerships related to indemand industry sectors and occupations and career pathways, as required by WIOA section 101(d)(3)(B), (D).
 "Career pathway" is defined at WIOA section 3(7) and includes registered apprenticeship.
-"In-demand industry sector or occupation" is defined at WIOA section 3(23).
+"In-demand industry sector or occupation" is defined at WIOA section 3(23) - 2.
+Describe the strategies the State will use to align the core programs, any Combined State Plan partner programs included in this Plan, required and optional one-stop partner programs, and any other resources available to the State to achieve fully integrated customer services consistent with the strategic vision and goals described above.
+Also describe strategies to strengthen workforce development activities in regard to weaknesses identified in section II(a)(2)

-The state's workforce system is complex, comprising numerous programs, services, and initiatives administered by state agencies, secondary and higher education, community and technical colleges, local adult education providers, Registered Apprenticeship, and vocational rehabilitation providers.
+1. The state's workforce system is complex, comprising numerous programs, services, and initiatives administered by state agencies, secondary and higher education, community and technical colleges, local adult education providers, Registered Apprenticeship, and vocational rehabilitation providers.
 System partners are responsible for the delivery of a wide range of workforce education and training programs and related services, as well as education programs that support career preparation and advancement.